arodriguez-013/mBed-Collision_Avoidance_BT_Car/README.md

 ## Authors:
 This project was designed and prototyped by both myself (Andres Rodriguez) and David Prina as our final project for Embedded Systems Design.

+###### This repository is a mirror of the original mBed notebook page I made as part of this project, see the original mBed notebook page [here](https://os.mbed.com/users/Andres013/notebook/collision-avoidance-robot-with-bluetooth-controlle/)